MrNinja008/ItemInteract/README.md

 # Features
 - [X] ItemID can be configured in config.
-- [X] HotBarSlot Is Customisable In Config.
+- [X] HotBarSlots are Customisable In Config.
-- [X] Custom Item Name is customisable In Config.
+- [X] Custom ItemNames are customisable In Config.
-- [X] Commands Is Customisable In Config.
+- [X] Commands are Customisable In Config.
 - [ ] Lore Can be Customisable //todo

 # Pull Request